Zero Tolerance Run Amok

 Constitutional rights are just as important in our schools as they are in any other setting.
 Children still enjoy basic rights of free speech, assembly, and religious expression.
 No one doubts that schools have an important job to do and that these precious rights are less stringent within the school's four walls.
 But the fact remains that schools must be conscious of these rights when writing and enforcing their policies.

 The case involving the NRA shirt is a poignant example.
 Unfortunately, policies aimed at preventing violence can also be used as a thin veil for engaging in viewpoint-based discrimination.
 Only six months ago a middle schooler in Logan, West Virginia was arrested and suspended for wearing an NRA shirt.
 All charges were later dropped.
 One is left to wonder if the episode was promoted by a genuine concern for safety or simply by an objection to the NRA.
-Not only must policies be constitutionally written, they must also be constitutionally enforced.
+Not only must policies be constitutionally written

 News stories like these also raise a legitimate question: is over-the-top enforcement of anti-drug and anti-violence policies actually counterproductive?
 Is it actually harming the cause?

 I don't have any data, but my gut strongly suggests that the answer is yes.
 What is the takeaway from Erin's story?
 That helping a friend is wrong?
 That it would

 have been better to let her friend drink and drive?
 Let's be honest: did Erin learn any anti-drug lessons from the actions of the school district?
 Of course not.
 If anything, the ordeal probably left Erin deeply hurt and disillusioned.